ing-bank/doing-cli/docs/howto/workflow_envvars.md

 ## Setting default reviewers

 You might have a project where all pull requests have the same set of reviewers.
-Or you are part of an international team with colleagues that have impossible last names (I'm thinking about you Dr. Bjelogrlic :smile:).
 Instead of using the lengthy `doing create pr --reviewers 'email1@domain.com email2@domain.com'`, you can set a default set of reviewers in the `.doing-cli-config.yml` (see [config](../reference/config_file.md)) by specifying `default_reviewers`.
 For example:

 === ".doing-cli-config.yml"